Are you prepared for riding in the Winter months? Here are our top tips for going into battle against the elements this winter…

 Dial ‘P’ for Position

 Autumn and winter are peak season for punctures.
 As well as the bits of twigs and debris washed or fallen onto the roads, it is also THE worst time to be stopping and fixing a flat tyre.
 Invest in puncture protected tyres or try out tubeless with sealant.
+Another alternative is to use Weldtite Self Sealing inner-tubes, pre-filled with sealant – tubes that seal themselves are a good halfway step between clinchers and tubeless.
+Hard-wearing puncture resistant tyres are a must.
+A good example of a tough winter clincher tyre is the Continental Gatorhardshell (below).
+It is a regular Gatorskin tyre with an extra layer of polyamide in the casing and a wider Poly X anti puncture belt.

 Light & Reflective